PCRE2Project/pcre2/doc/html/README.txt

   Setting --enable-fuzz-support also causes a binary called pcre2fuzzcheck to be created.
 This is normally run under valgrind or used when PCRE2 is compiled with address sanitizing enabled.
-It calls the fuzzing function and outputs information about it is doing.
-The input strings are specified by
-  arguments: if an argument starts with "=" the rest of it is a literal input string.
+It calls the fuzzing function and outputs information about what it is doing.
+The input strings are specified by arguments: if an argument starts with "=" the rest of it is a literal input string.
 Otherwise, it is assumed to be a file name, and the contents of the file are the test string.

 .
 Releases before 10.30 could be compiled with --disable-stack-for-recursion, which caused pcre2_match() to use individual blocks on the heap for